 My Favorite Features of the A1

 The ability to shoot with flash while using silent shutter.
-With the A9, I would shoot with silent shutter almost all of the time unless I’m using flash, and when I want to use flash I have to switch to mechanical shutter.
-I have a flash preset on the main dial to quickly make this (and other) changes, but there are still times when I’d like to be able to simply turn on the flash and add a bit of fill.
-Also, although the shutters in these cameras are rated for a whopping half a million actuations, further reducing the need to use the mechanical shutter will increase the lifespan.
+This is definitely what I was most looking forward to with the A1.
+With the A9, I would shoot with silent shutter almost all of the time unless I’m using flash, and when I wanted to use flash I would have to switch to mechanical shutter.
+I have a flash preset on the main dial to quickly make this change (along with others, such as switching to manual mode and a higher ISO, since that's my typical flash settings), but there are still times when I’d like to be able to simply turn on the flash and add a bit of fill while staying in my ambient light preset (with aperture priority and auto ISO).